alesandreo/pragprog/tips.md

 ## 59. Costly Tools Don't Produce Better Designs
 Beware of vendor hype, industry dogma, and the aura of the price tag.
 Judge tools on their merits.

+## 60. Organize Teams Around Functionality
+Don't separate designers from coders, testers from data modelers.
+Build teams the way you build code.

+## 61. Don't Use Manual Procedures
+A shell script or batch file will execute the same instructions, in the same order, time after time.

+## 62. Test Early.
+Test Often.
+Test Automatically.
+Tests that run with every build are much more effective than test plans that sit on a shelf.

+## 63. Coding Ain't Done 'Til All the Tests Run
+'Nuff said.'

+## 64. Use Saboteurs to Test Your Testing
+Intoduce bugs on purpose in a separate copy of the source to verify that testing will catch them.

+## 65. Test State Coverage, Not Code Coverage
+Identify and test significant program states.
+Just testing lines of code isn't enough.

+## 66. Find Bugs Once
+Once a human test finds a bug, it should be the *last* time a human tester finds the bug.
+Automatic tests should check for it form then on.

+## 67. English is Just a Programming Language
+Write documents as you would write code: honor the DRY principle, use metadata, MVC, automatic generation, and so on.

+## 68. Build Documentation In, Don't Bolt It On
+Documentation created separately from code is less likely to be correct and up to date.

+## 69. Gently Exceed Your Users' Expectations
+Come to understand your users' expectations, then deliver just that little bit more.

+## 70. Sign Your Work
+Craftsmen of an earlier age were proud to sign their work.
+You should be, too.